Architecture in the City

 They’ll explore whether our national architectural (or cultural) identity has been sacrificed to modernity.
 How do we house and cater to a population forecast to dramatically boom, while retaining our built heritage?
 How has Melbourne’s architecture come to define our city?
 And what role do architects have to play?

 Presented in association with Naomi Milgrom Foundation and the Australian Institute of Architects.
 Image: Webb Bridge, by Denton Corker Marshall in collaboration with artist Robert Owen.

-As well as being an author and editor, Michael Heyward is the managing director and publisher for Text Publishing, a multi-award-winning independent publishing company in Melbourne which this year turns 20.
+As well as being an author and editor, Michael Heyward is the managing director and publisher for Text Publishing, a multi-award-winning independent publishing company in Melbourne.

 Shelley Penn is a Melbourne-based architect whose work includes strategic advice to government and the private sector on architectural and urban design for public places across all scales, with her major focus being design evaluation and review.
 Her project work has been published and exhibited nationally and internationally, and has received a number of awards.

 Rodney Eggleston is an architect and founding director of March Studio.
 Eggleston trained and taught at RMIT University, followed by a short but informative two-year stint working for Rem Koolhaas at the Office for Metropolitan Architecture in Rotterdam.
 He returned to Australia and in 2007 and set up March Studio with French native artist Anne-Laure Cavigneaux (1980).

 Kerstin Thompson is principal of Kerstin Thompson Architects – a Melbourne-based architecture, landscape and urban design practice with projects in Australia and New Zealand.
 She is also professor of design in architecture at VUW and adjunct professor at RMIT and Monash Universities.